Required Forms (CORI, W-4, M-4, I-9)

 *Information about the different plans available to school employees will be available through the Human Resource Office at Case House.

-*The Town has made available AFLAC Dental Insurance for employees, but does not contribute towards it.
-AFLAC at (508) 335-4317 for enrollment.
+*The Town has made available Delta Dental Insurance for employees, but does not contribute towards it.
+Questions call Delta Dental Support at 1-800-872-0500.

 Upon election by the employee, health insurance premiums may be exempt from Federal and State taxes.